Nightcrawler (character): Characteristics

-Nightcrawler is a mutant born with fine blue-black fur covering his body, two fingers with an opposable thumb on each hand and only two toes, each longer than a normal human being's, on each foot and a third toe-like projection on his heel, as well as pronounced, fang-like canine teeth, yellow eyes, pointed ears, and a 3+1/2 ft prehensile pointed tail which can support his weight.
+Nightcrawler is a mutant born with fine blue-black fur covering his body, two fingers with an opposable thumb on each hand and only two toes, each longer than a normal human being's, on each foot and a third toe-like projection on his heel, as well as pronounced, fang-like canine teeth on both upper and lower sets, yellow eyes, pointed ears, and a 3+1/2 ft prehensile pointed tail which can support his weight.

 Among his more ironic character traits, Wagner is an extremely religious man.
 A devout Catholic, his demonic appearance obviously makes it very difficult to attend Mass.
-Despite this, as mutants in the Marvel Universe become more accepted, he even managed to almost become a Catholic priest; unfortunately, his studies were interrupted by a villainous group known as "The Neo".
+Despite this, as mutants in the Marvel Universe become more accepted, he even managed to almost become a Catholic priest, but his studies were interrupted by a villainous group known as "The Neo".

 In contrast, Nightcrawler also has a knack for the spontaneous and exciting.
 He sees himself as a swashbuckler, usually comparing himself to Errol Flynn.
 He is, despite his looks, always charming and gallant, and several storylines contain Kurt's love life as a conflict to his religious nature.
 His days in the circus make him a gifted performer and showman.
 Kurt is also a jokester.
 He has a great sense of humor for someone in his situation.
 He always plays pranks on people; some even call him "Trickster" because his combined teleporting abilities and playful disposition enable him to play quite the joke.

-Wagner has used a personal holographic device called an image-inducer on several occasions to produce a holographic image of himself as an ordinary human (occasionally Errol Flynn himself) so that he might interact with non-mutants in a normal fashion.
-After losing a bet with his friend Wolverine, however, Nightcrawler was made to walk through town in his normal form for all to see.
-To his shock, the reaction of the average person on the street was simply one of startling interest.
-He was even able to sneak a kiss from a surprised, but unafraid woman.
-Kurt was, eventually, attacked by a carload of anti-mutant bigots, but he prevented Wolverine from tearing them to shreds, preferring to be merciful to the ignorant.
-The entire experience emboldened him, and he has since largely forsaken the use of this device, using it only when absolutely necessary.
+Wagner has used a personal holographic device called an image-inducer on several occasions to pose as a human.
+However, after an incident where he lost a bet with Wolverine and was forced to walk through town without it, he was emboldened and has since largely forsaken the use of the device, using it only when necessary.